On counting numerical semigroups by maximum primitive and Wilf's conjecture: Introduction

 \begin{theorem} The following assertion holds:

 \end{theorem}

+We then discuss how Theorem~\ref{th:Wilfs_conjecture_new_criterion} relates to some other known results on Wilf's conjecture.
+We identify an interesting class of numerical semigroups and pose the following problem. \begin{problem} Let \(S\) be a numerical semigroup with multiplicity \(m\) and maximum primitive \(n\).
+If \(n< 2m\) does \(S\) satisfy Wilf's conjecture? \end{problem}

 The outline of the paper is as follows.
-In Section~\ref{sec:preliminaries} we recall some results on counting by Frobenius number and by genus, and give some elementary results related to counting by maximum primitive.
-Section~\ref{sec:mainmap} is devoted to the study of a map \(\Phi\) which allows us to relate the two main ways of counting discussed in this paper, namely counting by Frobenius number and counting by maximum primitive.
-In particular we prove Proposition~\ref{prop:comparaison_Af-Nf}.
-In Section~\ref{sec:partition} we study a partition of the set \(\frobset{n}\) and discuss its relation with \(\maxprimset{n}\).
-In Section~\ref{sec:counting} we study the asymptotic behaviour of the sequence \( (\maxprimcard{n}) \).
-In particular, we prove Theorem~\ref{th:asymptotics_maxprim_counting} and Corollary~\ref{cor:subsequence_max_prim_count}.
-In Section~\ref{sec:bounds} we provide some lower bounds for the \(\maxprimcard{n}\) and in particular we prove Proposition~\ref{prop:fibonacci_lower_bound}.
-In Section~\ref{sec:Nf-Af} we show the equivalence of counting by maximum primitive and counting by Frobenius number, proving Theorems \ref{th:frob_in_terms_of_max_prim} and \ref{th:dependence_of_Af_and_Nf}.
+In Section~\ref{sec:preliminaries} we recall some results on counting by Frobenius number and by genus, and give some elementary results related to counting by maximum primitive and counting by Frobenius number.
+Section~\ref{sec:mainmap} is devoted to the study of a map~\(\Phi\) that allows us to relate the sets \(\maxprimset{n}\) and \(\frobset{n}\).
+In Section~\ref{sec:Nf-Af} we show the equivalence of counting by maximum primitive and counting by Frobenius number, proving Theorems \ref{th:frob_in_terms_of_max_prim} and \ref{cor:dependence_of_Af_and_Nf}.
+Moreover we study the asymptotic growth of the sequence \( (\maxprimcard{n}) \) and prove Theorem \ref{th:asymptotics_maxprim_counting} and Corollary~\ref{cor:subsequence_max_prim_count}.
 Section~\ref{sec:wilf} is devoted to the conjecture of Wilf and its asymptotic version with respect to counting by maximum primitive.
-In particular we prove Theorem~\ref{th:Wilfs_conjecture_new_criterion} and Theorem~\ref{th:Asymptotic_wilf_for_max_prim_counting}.
-We end the paper with a concluding remark in Section~\ref{sec:conclude}.
+In particular we prove Theorems~\ref{th:Wilfs_conjecture_new_criterion} and~\ref{th:Asymptotic_wilf_for_max_prim_counting}, and Corollary~\ref{cor:improvement_on_Wilf_2g_3m_criterion}.